Skip to Uploading FAQ’s

 What awards do the students get?

 The student competition awards are titled by the specific competition.
 Traditionally, these have included first, second and third place awards, as well as awards of merit as determined by the judging panel.
 Students winning Best of the Festival often receive handsome prizes from sponsors.
-In 2014 the Charles and Lucille King Foundation awarded $1,000 in each Best of Festival category.
+Each year the Charles and Lucille King Foundation awarded $1,000 in each Best of Festival category.

 Who works with clearances and copyrights?
 In both faculty and student competition, copyright clearances are the responsibility of the individual who enters.
 The complexities of the law prohibit BEA from entering into any distribution of a creative work.
 The Festival focus resides on exhibition.
 Everyone who enters the competition in any category is required to complete and sign a Festival release form.
 You’ll find a copy on the web.
 When you sign that release form, you are providing the legal clearance BEA needs.
 And, in so doing, you warrant that you have obtained legal clearance and/or relevant license to the materials within your work.